kosli-dev/cli/docs.kosli.com/content/tutorials/simulating_a_DevOps_system/_index.md

 To follow the examples make sure you have followed the instructions in Local setup.

-We create a Kosli pipeline where we can report what software our CI system is building.
-Since we are building two applications we are making two Kosli pipelines `web-server` and `database-server`.
+Create a Kosli pipeline where you can report what software your CI system is building.
+Since you are building two applications you are making two Kosli pipelines `web-server` and `database-server`.

 Create your new pipelines:

 ```shell {.command}
 kosli pipeline declare \
     --pipeline web-server \